mohsenfaraj/portfolio-contact/README.md

 # Contact Form Email Worker

-This Cloudflare Worker receives contact form submissions via a POST request, sends an email with the submitted details (name, email, message), and handles CORS.
-The email is formatted with a table for readability, and inputs are sanitized to prevent XSS attacks.
+If you have a contact form on your website and you want contact data (name, email, message) to come as form of an email to you, then you have found the right project. this is a cloudflare worker to email you when it receive a contact form from its endpoint.

 ## Features